-Instructional improvements made as a result of SLO/PLO assessment results include: development of practical projects to help CIS 101 students to apply skills acquired in Microsoft Office, incorporation of creative team projects that addresses social issues in CSCI 120 and connect the learned to real-world applications.
-Cisco academy instructors discussed SLO assessment results in both CIS 140 and 141.
-Additional instruction on related to the 7 layer OSI model was incorporated into the CIS 140 class.
-In the CIS 141 course, basic router and switch commands were enhanced using Lynda.com tutorials, instructor led demo's and CLI hands on labs.
+Instructional improvements made as a result of SLO/PLO assessment results include development of practical projects to help CIS 101 students to apply skills acquired in Microsoft Office, incorporation of creative team projects that addresses social issues in CSCI 120 and connect the learned to real-world applications.
+Cisco academy instructors discussed SLO in the updated Cisco Courses of CIS 140, 141 & 142.
+In addition, the instruction on the related 7-layer OSI model was incorporated into the CIS 140 class.
+In the CIS 141 and 142 course, basic router and switch commands were enhanced using Cisco Academy Packet Tracer simulation software as well as instructor led demo's and CLI hands on labs using Live Equipment.

 The IT faculty will assess at least one SLO for each course that is offered each academic year.
 We will continue to hold one department meeting per year dedicated to SLO/PLO discussion and improvement recommendations.
-Our plan for assessing SLOs and PLOs in 2018 - 2019 academic year is as follows:
+Our plan for assessing SLOs and PLOs in 2022 - 2023 academic year is as follows: